Secret333Boy/microservices-lab-1/README.md

         "password": "Ab#432143215"
     }

 2) Go to your email account and follow the link.
-You will see nothing, but on backaend your account will be verified.
+You will see nothing, but on backend your account will be verified.

 3) You may login